|Drew Barrymore and Timothy Olyphant star in Netflix's Santa Clarita Diet.|

 |Skyler Gisondo and Liv Hewson in Santa Clarita Diet.|

 Santa Clarita also proves that Timothy Olyphant continues to do his best work on television.
-In his groundbreaking dramatic roles on Justified and Deadwood, Olyphant would display a huge range of emotions with just his eyes.
+In his groundbreaking dramatic roles on Deadwood and Justified, Olyphant would display a huge range of emotions with just his eyes.
 His most recent small-screen appearance was last year as a recurring guest on the unfortunately-cancelled Rob Lowe comedy, The Grinder, portraying a benignly narcissistic, and slightly dumb, version of himself.
-There, he demonstrated that he was ready for broad comedy.
+There he demonstrated that he was ready for broad comedy.
 As Joel, he plays broad, he plays dry, he plays big and small.
-And no-one – it should be said – does geniality with barely suppressed rage as well as Timothy Olyphant.
+And no one – it should be said – does geniality with barely suppressed rage as well as Timothy Olyphant.

 It also helps that he has a comfortable chemistry with Barrymore.
 Santa Clarita is notable for being Hollywood veteran Drew Barrymore's first regular television role.
 Pairing these two familiar faces could have been distracting, but the different energies each brings to their respective characters almost immediately results in one of the most compelling and sympathetic married couples currently on the air.
 Barrymore's madcap energy gives the recently-undead Sheila a joie de mort that grounds and lifts every scene she's in.
 Sheila's new appetite for human flesh also comes with a new lust for life (it turns that one of the side effects of becoming a zombie is a weakened superego).
 With few remaining anxieties – moral or social – Sheila is free not only to manifest some of her more primal drives (like a suddenly unrepressed libido) but also emotional ones.
 Sheila is often the most alive person in the room.